Sheet 02 · BlogSurveyed 2026

 firewall-cmd --get-active-zones

-To add services to Firewalld zones, we can use the following command.
+To add and remove services and ports on a zone, we can use the following commands.

 Terminal window